 "Prelaw" at Indiana University Bloomington

-Are you thinking about exploring the possibility of attending law school in the future?
+Are you thinking about the possibility of attending law school in the future?
 Congratulations and Welcome!
-That makes you a "prelaw" student!
+That makes you a "prelaw" student.
 At IUB, "prelaw" is not a major, program, or series of courses.
-Law schools themselves have absolutely no required or prerequisite courses, and no preferred majors.
+Similarly, law schools themselves have absolutely no required or prerequisite courses, and no preferred majors.

-Before you do anything else: Please take 20 seconds to sign up to receive prelaw email announcements.
-The prelaw list informs you of upcoming events, programs, LSAT and law school admission workshops, and visits to IU by law school admission officials from around the country who want to meet YOU!
-We strongly recommend that you take advantage of these opportunities (which are not available to other college students nationwide).
-You will only receive email of interest to prelaw students and relevant to your year in school.
+Before you do anything else: take 20 seconds to sign up to receive prelaw email announcements.
+Please do this now.
+(You can unsubscribe quickly and easily at any time.)
+The prelaw list informs you of upcoming events, programs, LSAT courses and law school admission workshops, and visits to IU by law school admission officials from around the country.
 The Prelaw email list is the only way we send official notice of prelaw events at IU!
-Please subscribe NOW!
+Subscribe NOW!

-The Health Professions and Prelaw Center ("HPPLC") in Maxwell 010 is the place to go for IUB freshmen through alumni for information and advice about law school.
-Our Prelaw Advisors are always available to speak to you in person, by email, or telephone.
-We want to meet with you!
+The Health Professions and Prelaw Center ("HPPLC") in Maxwell 010 is the place for information and advice about preparation for and applying to law school.

 Our staff includes a "Minority Prelaw Advisor" who specializes in the needs of students from populations that traditionally have been underrepresented in law school and the legal profession: first-generation college, financially disadvantaged, and minority students.